johanndurandsa/HA-Victron-Display/README.md

 Please find the Victron Background cards (I have created this in Photoshop) that you can place in /local/pictures, or your desired location and the Text file with Yuml code.
 This is very customizable.

+# Installation
+1. Download Files to you machine
+2. Connect to your Home Assistant and browse to your www folder
+3. Create a picture folder under www folder
+4. Copy an of the 2 png files in the /local/pictures location
+5. Edit your configuration
-Add the following code in your configuration.yaml
+6. Add the following code in your configuration.yaml
    #### - Created Blank Sensor to Allow Text on Picture-Element Card - ####
          blank_blank:
            friendly_name: "Blank Blank"
            value_template: " "
+7. Restart Home Assistant
+8. Goto your Dashboard and create a new picture-element card
+9. Copy and past the Victron yuml code in the text file in this new card
+10. Save your card and test.
+11. You can customize as your liking.

+Thanks
+Johann du Rand